-Class ProcessingUnit dmaChannelCount Int 01 aggregation Direct Memory Access is a mechanism for off-loading a PU and having transfer directly between memory and peripherals without involving the PU.
+Class ProcessingUnit dmaChannelCount 01 aggregation Direct Memory Access is a mechanism for off-loading a PU and having transfer directly between memory and peripherals without involving the PU.
 In most common PU the DMA mechanism is implemented with a specialised cell (DMA unit) that transfers data between a peripheral device and memory, independent of the processor.
 The DMA controller becomes the bus master and directs the reads or writes between itself and memory.
 A typical DMA transfer can be described in three steps: 1.
 The PU sets up the DMA transfer by supplying the identity of the periphery module, the operation to perform on that device, the memory address that is the source or the destination of the data to be transferred, and the number of bytes to transfer.
 2. The DMA starts the operation on the periphery device and arbitrates for the bus.
 When the data is available, from the periphery device or memory, it transfers the data.
-The DMA unit supplies the mext transfer.
+The DMA unit supplies the memory address and initiates the next transfer.
+With this technique, a DMA unit supplies the memory address and initiates the next transfer.
 With this technique, a DMA unit can complete an entire transfer, which may be Kbytes of data, without bothering the PU.
 Many DMA units contain some memory to allow them to deal flexibly with delays either in transfer or those incurred while waiting to become bus master.
-3. Once the DMA transfer is complete, the DMA unit interrupts the processor, which can then determine by interrogating the DMA unit or examining memory whether the entire operation completed successfully.
-During an active DMA transfer the PU cannot access the involved resources concurrently. implementationTechnology String 01 aggregation Name of the technology used to implement this PU.
+3. Once the DMA transfer is complete, the DMA unit interrupts the processor, which can then determine by interrogating the DMA unit or examining memory whether the entire operation completed success the involved resources concurrently. implementationTechnology String 01 aggregation Name of the technology used to implement this PU.